pedasmith/ParseNetshModeBss/NetshG/Assets/Help/Netshg_To_Be_Done.md

 To bump the version, you must set the VersionPrefix in the NetshG project file.

 ### *Obsolete*
-As of 2024-03-35, the project is published with the MSIX packaging project.
+As of 2024-03-35, the old NetshG-Setup and the Click to run settings are obsolete.
+Instead, the project is published with the MSIX packaging project.
+Old instructions included "Also set the Version in the NetshG-Setup project properties
-Also set the Version in the NetshG-Setup project properties (this also changes the ProductCode).
+(this also changes the ProductCode).""

-The final "standalone" .MSI file that's generated in the NetshG\bin\Publish-Setup should then be added as a new release in the Github directory.
+Also obsolete: the final "standalone" .MSI file that's generated in the NetshG\bin\Publish-Setup should then be added as a new release in the Github directory.
 The two "Publish" items in the NETSHG project are useless, BTW.